ankitapasad/ankitapasad.github.io/_pages/about.md

 ### Recent news

-- June 2023: Outstanding reviewer recognition by ICASSP.
+- June 2023: Outstanding reviewer recognition by ICASSP 2023.

-- June 2023: I am presenting our work on *Comparative layer-wise analysis of self-supervised speech models* at [ICASSP 2023](https://2023.ieeeicassp.org/) and my thesis research at ICASSP Rising Stars in Signal Processing.
+- June 2023: I am presenting our work on *Comparative layer-wise analysis of self-supervised speech models* at [ICASSP 2023](https://2023.ieeeicassp.org/) and my thesis research at the [ICASSP Rising Stars in Signal Processing](https://2023.ieeeicassp.org/rising-stars-workshop/).

 - May 2023: I am presenting our work on *What Do Self-Supervised Speech Models Know?
 A Layer-Wise Analysis* at [MMLS 2023](https://www.midwest-ml.org/2023/).